My step by step instructions for Tiramisu are easy to follow and will make seem like a superstar in the kitchen!

 - 1 cup cold espresso or strong coffee (240 ml)

 - 1/2 cup coffee flavored Liquor optional (120 ml)

 - 1 tbsp cocoa for dusting (30 gm)

-Arrange the lady fingers in the bottom of a 8 inch square baking dish (or 6×9)
+- Arrange the ladyfingers in the bottom of an 8 inch square baking dish (or 6×9)